 But while the calling experience is good (in audio terms), the actual method of finding the people to speak to isn't the greatest.

-For instance, there's no smart dialling to call up people via their name on the keypad, which is a really useful feature on Android phones for instance.
+For example, there's no smart dialling to call up people via their name on the keypad, which is a really useful feature on Android phones for instance.
+(However, Siri - once 'trained' - is a suitable substitute for rapidly calling someone in an intuitive manner).

 And this is another area where the Samsung Galaxy S3 really takes the medal, as once you've finished a call or found there's no answer, the option to call again or send a message is quickly and easily offered up at the bottom of the call.